Keyboard shortcuts

 Behavior options

-• Initial action location (in preview): Determines where mouse actions are executed (via execute mouse action) when no cell is selected.
-Note: the with_keyboard_focus option may not work correctly on MacOS at this time.
+• Initial action location: Determines where mouse actions are executed (via execute mouse action) when no cell is selected.

-• Grid action level (in preview): Determines the grid level that mouse actions get executed at (i.e. how many keypresses it takes).
+• Grid action level: Determines the grid level that mouse actions get executed at (i.e. how many keypresses it takes).
 Use the cycle grid action level command to change this value while the overlay is up.

 • subgrid: When a leaf cell is selected, a subgrid is shown and Subgrid keys are used to execute an action.